About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 Show or Tell?
 What's the Real Diff, and When Do I Use Each?

 The second-most common comment scrawled on rejected manuscripts (when comments appear at all) is: "Show, don't tell."
 Do you know exactly what to do?
 Where?
 And when?
-Enjoy interactive exercises that show, not tell, how you can learn to use this essential fiction-writing skill most effectively.
+Enjoy interactive exercises that show, not tell, how to effectively use the 4 levels of this essential writing skill.

 The Art of Revision